 5. Zoosk's customers sometimes have a hard time canceling.

-When Zoosk customers sign up for a certain subscription plan, they pay the full amount in advance.
+When Zoosk customers sign up for a particular subscription plan, they pay the full amount in advance.
 When customers decide to cancel their membership while their subscription is still going, Zoosk does not make it easy.
-In fact, the vast majority of BBB complaints against Zoosk are from customers who tried to cancel but couldn't, customers who couldn't find cancellation instructions on the website, and customers who have gotten billed even after they've cancelled.
+In fact, the vast majority of BBB complaints against Zoosk are from customers who tried to cancel but couldn't, customers who couldn't find cancellation instructions on the website, and customers who have gotten billed even after they've canceled.